michael-freling/michael-freling.github.io/content/docs/blender.md

 To make a better transition on each scenes
 - Select multiple scenes' strips on Sequencer
 - Go to **Add > Transition** and choose a Transition suits for your animation, like Cross

+However, there is a bug at least on v3.0 to use other scenes.
+That is when there are multiple strips of the same scene but different input, camera and sequencer, it doesn't play any audio.
+[This](https://developer.blender.org/T69444) is a bug report in Blender.

 Working on multiple blender files